Jaded-Encoding-Thaumaturgy/vs-rgtools/README.md

 ```
 Median(clip clip[, int[] radius=1, int[] planes=[0, 1, 2], str[] mode=['s'], int vcmode=1, bint range_in=color_family is vs.RGB, int memsize=1048576, int opt=0])
 ```
-- "vcmode" allows you to change the VerticalMedian mode when using horizontal or vertical processing
+- "vcmode" allows you to change the VerticalMedian mode when using horizontal or vertical processing and a radius of 1
 - "range_in" is for mixed float/int processing when using CTMF
 - "memsize" and "opt" parameters from CTMF